choffmeister/choffmeister.github.io/src/posts/2015/07/22/akka-stream-bidiflows.md

 Long story short: When joining in this BidiFlow, incoming `PING` messages are immediatly transformed to `PONG` messages and send back to the upstream.
 All other messages get normally passed downstream.
 All incoming upstream messages get normally passed upstream.

 To represent this in code, akka-stream as a beautiful and powerful API, to create such graphs.
-Take a look, who closely the sourcecode relates to the diagram shown:
+Take a look, how closely the sourcecode relates to the diagram shown:

 ```scala
 import akka.stream.scaladsl._